RayzorDuff/MushroomProcess/airtable_schema/README.md

 - Creates relations between tables in NocoDB.
 - Creates appropriate formula, rollups, and lookup columns where possible (e.g., simple computed fields).

-You will still need to:

-- Manually edit the nocouuid field in each table to set the default value to gen_random_uuid().
-See Limitations below.

 ### 3.4.
 Compare the AirTable _schema.json with the NocoDB _schema_nocodb.json to identify discrepancies

 ```powershell